 Robert Johnson was considered the King of the Delta Blues and the Grandfather of Rock n Roll.
 He was a singer, songwriter, guitarist and harmonica player.
 Johnson had little commercial success but was deeply influential, of mythic proportions, including a tale that he sold his soul to the devil at a Mississippi highway to achieve success at the “crossroads.”
 Johnson influenced Keith Richards, Bob Dylan, Jimi Hendrix, Eric Clapton, Fleetwood Mac and many others.

-What is blues music about according to Robert Johnson: Considered the inventor of the blues, Robert Johnson and his legacy was all about the “feeling” of the blues conveyed to an audience.
+What is Blues Music About According to Robert Johnson: Considered the inventor of the blues, Robert Johnson and his legacy was all about the “feeling” of the blues conveyed to an audience.

-How to gear up like Robert Johnson: To play like Robert Johnson, try a Kalamazoo KG-14 flat top, a 1928 Gibson L-1 or Gibson Keb Mo Bluesmaster.
+How to Gear Up Like Robert Johnson: To play like Robert Johnson, try a Kalamazoo KG-14 flat top, a 1928 Gibson L-1 or Gibson Keb Mo Bluesmaster.

-Essential Blues music tracks from Robert Johnson: “Sweet Home Chicago,” “Hellbound on my Trail.”
+Essential Blues music tracks from Robert Johnson:

-Famous for playing with: Johnny Shines, Henry Townsend
+Famous for Playing With: Johnny Shines, Henry Townsend